Kaitlin Newhouse

 - Doing and Defining Interdisciplinarity in Undergraduate Computing , ACM Transactions on Computing Education (2024)

-- Inclusion at the Center: Teaching and Learning in the Community College Context , Higher Education: Handbook of Theory and Research (2024)
+- Inclusion at the Center: Teaching and Learning in the Community College Context , Higher education (2024)

 - Nevertheless, They Persisted: Factors that Promote Persistence for Women and Racially/Ethnically Minoritized Students in Undergraduate Computing , Computer Science Education (2022)